cloudflare/cloudflare-docs/content/cloudflare-one/policies/data-loss-prevention/dlp-datasets.md

 Exact Data Match (EDM) protects sensitive information, such as names, addresses, phone numbers, and credit card numbers.

 All data in uploaded EDM datasets is encrypted before reaching Cloudflare.
 To detect matches, Cloudflare hashes traffic and compares it to hashes from your dataset.
-Data will not appear in payload logs.
+Matched data will not appear in payload logs.

 ### Custom Wordlist

 Custom Wordlist (CWL) protects non-sensitive data, such as intellectual property and SKU numbers.

-Cloudflare stores data in CWL datsets and reveals matches in plaintext in payload logs.
+Cloudflare stores data from CWL datsets within DLP.
+Plaintext matches appear in payload logs.

 ## Use DLP datasets